-Aptitude tests are gaining popularity as employers try to differentiate between candidates with similar skill, educational levels, and work experience.
+Aptitude tests are gaining popularity as employers try to differentiate between candidates with similar skills, educational levels, and work experience.
 What are aptitude tests?
-Aptitude test is any kind of assessment that measures a candidate’s potential/competency.
-These tests evaluate logical and critical thinking, problem solving abilities, visual and verbal comprehension, visual and spatial cognition of candidates.
+An aptitude test is any kind of assessment that measures a candidate’s potential/competency.
+These tests evaluate the logical and critical thinking, problem-solving abilities, visual and verbal comprehension, and visual and spatial cognition of candidates.

 Various evaluations included in aptitude tests are numerical aptitude, critical thinking, abstract reasoning, cognitive aptitude, verbal aptitude, diagrammatic reasoning, and spatial reasoning.
 The test delivery method depends on the employer.
 Some employers use on-site testing, while others use remote testing methods.
 The most common structure of aptitude tests is multiple choice questions that are divided into 3 or 4 categories that the employer would like to examine.